categories

 Return to Issues Chart.

-TeamViewer Unable To Connect Reason Unknown
+TeamViewer: Unable To Connect, Reason Unknown

 If you get a “Unable to connect – Reason unknown” error, check your version and update to the latest available stable version.
-Return to Issues Chart.

-TeamViewer Partner Could Not Be Contacted At The Given Network Address
+TeamViewer Partner Could Not Be Contacted at the Given Network Address

 This error usually occurs if the partner computer is not connected to a network.
 However, it can also be triggered by faulty installation and incompatible TeamViewer versions installed on both computers.